TanmayBhagat/TanmayBhagat/README.md

 ---

 ### 🔍 Currently Learning:
-- **Data Analysis**: Power BI, Python, SQL, Excel
+- **Power BI, Python, SQL, Excel**

 ---

 ### 🎓 Fun Fact:
-I transitioned from a hospitality student to a Data Analyst, bringing a unique perspective to problem-solving and customer service in tech.
+I transitioned from a hospitality student to a Data Analyst, Love to solve Problems.

 ---